nttcslab-sp/kaldiio/README.md

 uttid2 /some/where/feats.ark:156
 uttid3 /some/where/feats.ark:245
 ```
-The first column indicates the utterance id and the second is matrix/vector.
+The first column indicates the utterance id and the second is the file path of matrix/vector of kaldi formats.
-The number after colon is a starting address the object of the file.
+The number after colon points a starting address the object of the file.

 `scp` looks very simple format, but has several powerful features.